 For a prolonged time, Itamar has been “drying out” the therapy.
 Only after a while do I become aware of this indistinct feeling, and it takes some more time until this feeling can finally be articulated.
 We have been working together for several years, and he has always arrived at our sessions on time, friendly and polite.
 However, some time into his therapy, I have increasingly become aware of the fact that he does not provide me any lead.
 His answers to my questions are laconic: “Everything’s OK”.
 Recently, he stopped sharing his emotional life, as if some thin and transparent veil formed around his inner world and the relations between us.
 His works have become gradually duller.
 He works with “Art Line” markers, which make a terrifying screech as they glide on the white paper.
 I discern, through the veil of courtesy surrounding us, the reveries that I have of a desert landscape.
 Dry, arid, parched soil.

 We work in art side by side; our works are engaged in a nonverbal dialog.
 They grow where words are perceived as detached from experience.
 Bollas describes it thus: “Interpretations which require reflective thought, or which analyse the self, are often felt to be precocious demands on the patient’s psychic capacity […]” (Bollas, 2011, p.
 9).
 I sense that Itamar needs me in “lateral attention”.
-Thus, I am aware of his work processes, but I am not focused on him completely, since this can be interpreted as too intrusive by him.33 For further discussion, see Moon, 2002.
-In her book, Moon writes about her work with and alongside patients.
-She notes ...
+Thus, I am aware of his work processes, but I am not focused on him completely, since this can be interpreted as too intrusive by him.33 For further ...
 Working alongside him allows for a gentle echoing within the work process, and for an indirect forming of novel ways for using the materials.

 “This was the time when we felt and watched – mostly in silence – not through the screen of knowledge and of words, the time when all our senses were alert, the time when we became sensual and visionary, the time when we invented the world” (Pontalis, 2000, p.
 83).

-We then try to figure out together what he talks about, and I ask, “marbling?”, and show him images of the ancient technique on my smartphone.66 “Marbling” is an artistic technique that relates to a wide variety of decorative applications on paper, which are ...
+We then try to figure out together what he talks about, and I ask, “marbling?”, and show him images of the ancient technique on my smartphone.66 “Marbling” is ...
 Itamar seems undecided, but he is drawn to these images.
 I promise him that I will bring the appropriate material in our next session.
 Thus, a new chapter in our work begins.

 Before the next meeting, I make several attempts in the studio to work in a technique that is unknown to me.
 I don’t possess the special paints, and I try to work with colored ink.
 The ink dissolves and disappears in water – it does not float.
 I go to sleep at night thinking obsessively on this matter, and a phrase reverberates in my mind: if the paint is not light enough, the water should be made heavier.